j0057/arch/README.md

 curl-executes another script that partitions, formats, installs and configures a basic Arch system.

-See gh-pages branch for some examples from my home network.

 ## Run the installer

 First, boot the arch ISO.
 Connect to network using `wifi-menu` if needed.
 Then, to run